ryanshatch/Word-Scrambler/README.md

   *****************************************************

   <p align="center">
-       &copy; [2023] [ryanshatch]<br>
+       &copy; 2023 [ryan s hatch]<br>
        All Rights Reserved.
   </p>

   <h2 id="introduction">Introduction</h2>

   <p>
-    The Word Scrambler is a Python program that allows you to rewrite user-provided text with the most human-like perplexity and burstiness.
+    The Word Scrambler is a Python program that allows you to rewrite user-provided text with perplexity and burstiness.
 Perplexity and burstiness are measures of how complex and variable the rewritten text will be.
-The goal is to generate text that closely resembles natural human writing while allowing for some level of variability and complexity.
+The goal is to generate text that closely resembles obfuscated writing while allowing for some level of variability and complexity.
   </p>

   <h2 id="how-to-use">How to Use</h2>